Total and dark mass from observations of galaxy centers with Machine Learning: Results

 We conclude this section by showing the \mtotre\ predictions for all the observational samples, based on the same three features but using the customized \mla s.
-These are shown in Fig. \ref{fig: train-simu-pred-real-customized}.
-By comparing this latter with Fig. \ref{fig: train-simu-pred-real_1}, we see that all data sample show almost no changes in all statistical indicators.
+These are shown in Fig.~\ref{fig: train-simu-pred-real-customized}.
+By comparing this latter with Fig.~\ref{fig: train-simu-pred-real_1}, we see that all data samples show almost no changes in all statistical indicators.
 This confirms the conclusions based on the self-prediction tests based on TNG100 mock galaxies in \S\ref{sec:feat_imp}, that \mlaall\ is as good as, or even better than, the customized \mla s.

-\subsection{Other relevant feature combinations on Simulations and Real galaxies}
+\subsection{Other relevant feature combinations on simulations and real galaxies}

-In this section we finally test different feature combinations to check whether 1) they provide similar accuracy with respect to the optimal feature combination seen in the \S\ref{sec:pred_real}; 2) there are combination of features easier to measure which can still provide sufficient accuracy on the targets and that can be considered for applications on real data.
+In this section, we finally test different feature combinations to check whether 1) they provide similar accuracy with respect to the optimal feature combination seen in the \S\ref{sec:pred_real}; 2) there are combinations of features easier to measure that can still provide sufficient accuracy on the targets and that can be considered for applications on real data.